Section 8 (housing): Applicants

-Applicants may apply for a Section 8 housing voucher at any county or city housing authority office in their state, and although rules vary according to each authority, in general, residents of a particular area who receive a voucher from the jurisdiction in which they live may use the voucher anywhere in the country, but nonresidents of the jurisdiction must live in the jurisdiction that issues the voucher to them for 12 months before they can move to a different area.
-Also, the priority for vouchers is often reserved for those who reside in the service area of that housing authority.
+Applicants may apply for a Section 8 housing voucher at any county or city housing authority office.
+Although rules vary across housing authorities, residents of a particular area who receive a voucher from the jurisdiction in which they live may use the voucher anywhere in the country, but nonresidents of the jurisdiction must live in the jurisdiction that issues the voucher to them for 12 months before they can move to a different area.

 In many localities, the PHA waiting lists for Section 8 vouchers may be thousands of households long, waits of three to six years to obtain vouchers are common, and many lists are closed to new applicants.
 Wait lists are often briefly opened (often for just five days), which may occur as little as once every seven years.
-Some PHAs use a "lottery" approach, where there can be as many as 100,000 applicants for 10,000 spots on the waitlist, with spots being awarded on the basis of weighted or non-weighted lotteries, with priority sometimes given to local residents, the disabled, veterans, and the elderly.
-There is no guarantee that anyone will ever receive a spot on the waiting list.
+To manage excess demand, PHAs often create preference policies that place specific categories of applicants at the top of wait lists.
+Some PHAs also use a "lottery" approach, where there can be as many as 100,000 applicants for 10,000 spots on the waitlist, with spots being awarded on the basis of weighted or non-weighted lotteries.
+Priority is often extended to local residents, disabled people, veterans, and the elderly.
+There is no guarantee that anyone will ever be selected from a wait list.

 Family obligations

 Families who participate in the program must abide by a series of rules and regulations, often referred to as "family obligations", in order to maintain their voucher, including accurately reporting to the PHA all changes in household income and family composition so the amount of their subsidy (and the applicable rental unit size limitation) can be updated accordingly.
-In recent years, the HUD Office of the Inspector General has spent more time and money on fraud detection and prevention.